Broderbund: Acquisition

 On June 22, 1998, The Learning Company bought Broderbund for about US$420 million in stock.
 The acquisition was structured as a stock swap, with The Learning Company issuing 0.80 shares for each share of Brøderbund's, with the purchasing price set at about 21 percent higher than Broderbund's valuation according to its stock price.
 The Learning Company then fired five hundred employees at Broderbund the same year, representing 42% of the company's workforce.
-Doug Carlston explained that in a bid to roll up Broderbund, SoftKey used their previous acquisitions to weaken the company's position in the industry.
-They allegedly gave a rebate to Mindscape's PrintMaster, a direct competitor to Broderbund's Print Shop, that was more than the product was worth.
+Doug Carlston explained that in a bid to roll up Broderbund, SoftKey used its previous acquisitions to weaken the company's position in the industry.
+The company allegedly gave a rebate to customers of Mindscape's PrintMaster, a direct competitor to Broderbund's Print Shop, that was more than the product was worth.

 In 1998, Broderbund agreed a deal with Nickelodeon to develop CD-ROM games based on its animated cartoons, such as Rugrats.

 In 1999, the combined company was purchased by Mattel for $3.6 billion.
 Mattel reeled from the financial impact of this transaction, and Jill E. Barad, the CEO, ended up being forced out in a climate of investor outrage.
-Mattel sold their game division Mattel Interactive as well as all its assets in September 2000 to Gores Technology Group, a private acquisitions firm, for a share of whatever Gores could obtain by selling the company.
+Mattel sold its game division Mattel Interactive as well as all its assets in September 2000 to Gores Technology Group, a private acquisitions firm, for a share of whatever Gores could obtain by selling the company.
 During this time, Broderbund products were owned by The Learning Company Deutschland GmbH, located in Oberhaching, Germany.
 Headed by Jean-Pierre Nordmann, the company was a subsidiary of The Learning Company (formerly SoftKey), which itself was a wholly owned subsidiary of Gores Technology Group.
 The company published games under two logos: Blue (Broderbund) and Red (The Learning Company).
 The "Brøderbund" label was used for "high-quality infotainment, design and lifestyle titles such as Cosmopolitan My Style 2 and PrintMaster", while "The Learning Company" label was used for children's software.

 In 2001, Gores sold The Learning Company's entertainment holdings to Ubi Soft, and most of the other holdings, including the Brøderbund name, to Irish company Riverdeep.
 Many of Brøderbund's games, such as the Myst series, are published by Ubisoft.
 The Brøderbund line of products is published by Encore, Inc. under license from Riverdeep.
 Under the terms of the agreement, Encore now manages the Broderbund family of products as well as Brøderbund's direct to consumer business.
 In May 2010, Encore acquired the assets of Punch!
 Software.

 In 2014, Doug Carlston donated a collection of Brøderbund's business records, software, and a collection of games that includes Myst, Prince of Persia, and Where in the World is Carmen Sandiego? to The Strong National Museum of Play.
 The Strong National Museum of Play forwarded the collection to the ICHEG museum for preservation.

 In 2017, Houghton Mifflin Harcourt offered the Brøderbund, The Print Shop, Calendar Creator, and ClickArt brands for licensing.